 The company must pay taxes for this compensation on a monthly basis.
 This tax is required in order to consider these expenses as deductible.

-Capital gains are taxed as ordinary taxable income and are determined by deducting the acquisition cost adjusted by the inflation rate from the sale amount.
+Capital gains are taxed as ordinary taxable income and are determined by deducting the fiscal cost from the sale amount.

 Cash dividends are exempt, provided the 10% WHT was applied by the entity.